Orange-OpenSource/ods-ios/docs/components/navigationBar.md

 ## Standard navigation bar

 When using a navigation view, basic navigation is using 'inline' display mode by default.
-Use the accent color to conform to ODS style.

 ```swift
 NavigationView {